Bharatha Vilas: Plot

 Gopal and Gowri are salespeople in competing organisations.
 They are professional rivals and end up sharing rooms in the same house belonging to an Englishman.
 Naidu and his Kannada wife are caretakers of the house where they both stay.
 In due course, Gopal and Gowri get married and quit their jobs on the same day.
 Naidu and his wife lend them some money to start a business.
 Gopal's business becomes successful.
-Gowri and Gopal, who have a son, are about to have another baby.
+Gowri and Gopal, are now parents of a son, with another baby on the way.

 A Punjabi family led by Baldev Singh move into one of the portions.
-A Malayalee Muslim led by Ibrahim family take up residence in other part of the same house.
+A Malayalee Muslim led by the Ibrahim family take up residence in another part of the same house.
 After some initial hiccups, the four families settle down and become close friends.
 Gopal's secretary Kalaivani tries to entice him and her cunning brother takes a photo of the two of them together.
 He begins to blackmail Gopal, whose neighbours help him fight the blackmailer off, thus sealing the bond between the families even more strongly.
 When the house owner decides to sell the house and return to England, the families buy the house together with Gopal paying Naidu's share.
 They call the house Bharatha Vilas, since it houses people from all parts of the country.

 The movie fast-forwards to a few years later, which sees Gopal successful and slightly arrogant about his wealth.
 His grown-up daughter is very close to Ibrahim's family and she considers Ibrahim's son Hamid as her brother.
 After receiving an anonymous letter implying wrongly that they are in a relationship, an irate Gopal cuts off all contact with Ibrahim and fixes his daughter's wedding with one of his relatives.

 Ibrahim kicks Hamid out of the house, and Hamid joins the army, which is to go to war.
 He is killed in the war and a letter he wrote before he left for battle makes it clear to Gopal that his daughter and he were just like siblings.
 Gopal and Ibrahim reconcile.
 Meanwhile, Gopal's son and Baldev Singh's daughter – who are both medical students – are in love without their parent's knowledge.
 Gopal suddenly suffers a huge loss in business and is unable to pay the dowry for his daughter.
 When the groom's family pressures him, his neighbours offer to contribute towards the dowry.
 Gopal is humbled by their generosity, and he requests Naidu to have his son marry his daughter.
 Naidu agrees on the condition that Gopal gets his son married to Baldev Singh's daughter.
 The neighbours finally become one large happy family.